 Marriage and Family

-The second reading calls us to “conduct yourselves in a way worthy of the gospel of Christ”.
-The Worldwide Marriage Encounter Weekend helps your marriage to be a sign for the world.
-The next Worldwide Marriage Encounter Weekends are on Oct.
+same mind, with the same love, united in heart, thinking one thing..”
+Bring your marriage to a unity of heart.
+Restore, renew and rekindle your marriage at an upcoming Worldwide Marriage Encounter Weekend on Oct.
 24-26 in Rockford, IL; Nov.
-14-16 in Brookfield, WI or January 23-25, 2015 in Brookfield, WI.Early registration is highly recommended.
+14-16 in Brookfield, WI or January 23-25, 2015 in Brookfield, WI.
 For more information visit our website at: alifetimeoflove.org or call (888) 574-5653.